ubirch/ubirch-testkit/README.md

 # Micropython client for the UBIRCH protocol on a SIM
 This example is targeted at micropython, specifically Pycom modules.
-The micropython example code uses a SIM Card with SIGNiT applet for cryptographic functionality (e.g. a 1nce SIM with ubirch funtionality).
+The micropython example code uses a SIM Card with SIGNiT applet for cryptographic functionality (e.g. a 1nce SIM with ubirch functionality).
 For that reason, it is necessary to use the Pycom **GPy**, which includes a modem.
 The user can choose **Pysense** or **Pytrack** for the expansion board.